Danzer set: Partial results

+A construction for Danzer sets is known with a somewhat slower growth rate, $O(r^d \log r)$.
+This construction is based on deep results of Marina Ratner in ergodic theory (Ratner's theorems).
+Because both the overlaid grids and the improved construction have growth rates faster than $O(r^d)$, these sets do not have bounded density, and the answer to Danzer's question remains unknown.

+Although the existence of a Danzer set of bounded density remains open, it is possible to restrict the classes of point sets that may be Danzer sets in other ways than by their densities, ruling out certain types of solution to Danzer's question.
+In particular, a Danzer set cannot be the union of finitely many lattices, it cannot be generated by choosing a point in each tile of a substitution tiling (in the same position for each tile of the same type), and it cannot be generated by the cut-and-project method for constructing aperiodic tilings.
+Therefore, the vertices of the pinwheel tiling and Penrose tiling are not Danzer sets.

+Variations

 Bounded coverage

-Another variation of the problem, posed by Timothy Gowers, asks whether there exists a Danzer set $S$ for which there is a finite bound $C$ on the number of points of intersection between $S$ and any convex body of unit volume.
+A strengthened variation of the problem, posed by Timothy Gowers, asks whether there exists a Danzer set $S$ for which there is a finite bound $C$ on the number of points of intersection between $S$ and any convex body of unit volume.
 This version has been solved: it is impossible for a Danzer set with this property to exist.

 Separation

-A third variation of the problem, still unsolved, is Conway's dead fly problem.
+Another strengthened variation of the problem, still unsolved, is Conway's dead fly problem.
 John Horton Conway recalled that, as a child, he slept in a room with wallpaper whose flower pattern resembled an array of dead flies, and that he would try to find convex regions that did not have a dead fly in them.

 In Conway's formulation, the question is whether there exists a Danzer set in which the points of the set (the dead flies) are separated at a bounded distance from each other.
 Such a set would necessarily also have an upper bound on the distance from each point of the plane to a dead fly (in order to touch all circles of unit area), so it would form a Delone set, a set with both lower and upper bounds on the spacing of the points.
 It would also necessarily have growth rate $O(r^d)$, so if it exists then it would also solve the original version of Danzer's problem.
 Conway offered a $1000 prize for a solution to his problem, as part of a set of problems also including Conway's 99-graph problem, the analysis of sylver coinage, and the thrackle conjecture.

-Additional properties

-It is also possible to restrict the classes of point sets that may be Danzer sets in other ways than by their densities.
-In particular, they cannot be the union of finitely many lattices, they cannot be generated by choosing a point in each tile of a substitution tiling (in the same position for each tile of the same type), and they cannot be generated by the cut-and-project method for constructing aperiodic tilings.
-Therefore, the vertices of the pinwheel tiling and Penrose tiling are not Danzer sets.